luispa12/luispa12.github.io/_tabs/about.md

 order: 4
 ---

 Hello everyone!
-I'm Alfonso, an embedded hardware engineer.
+I'm Alfonso, a student of Electronic and Systems Engineering.
 My main skills include the development of embedded systems, with a focus on PCB design using tools like KiCad and Altium, as well as the assembly process with through-hole and SMD components.
 From project conception to troubleshooting, testing, and programming, I enjoy every step of the process and embrace the challenges it presents.
 This is the space where I share my projects, experiences, and challenges in the fascinating world of electronics, along with occasional posts on topics of interest such as books, space, and mathematics.

 ### Acedemic Experience